arkaneshiro/relakqs/Documentation/feature-list.md

     * Both
       * users can see when other users in a DM or channel are typing
       * messages update in real time
-      * users can react with emojis to messages, and a counter of each reaction appears
+      * users can react with emojis to messages, and a counter of each reaction appears (stretch)
       * users can start a thread on any message, and react with emojis to thread messages (stretch)

 3. UI Design